ghi-electronics/Documentation/software/due/library.md

 ## Device Specific
-These functions are added to support the built in display & buzzer found on the Brainpad Pulse
+These functions are added to support the built in display & buzzer found on the BrainPad Pulse

 ## Sounds